Towards a Diagnostic and Predictive Evaluation Methodology for Sequence Labeling Tasks

 In order to answer these questions, we ran the six models from Section \ref{sec:blas_results} on five external datasets: the test and dev sets from COALAS \citep{alvarez-mellado-lignos-2022-detecting} and the dev set and test sets A and B from CALCS \citep{alvarez-mellado-2020-annotated}.
 These are all publicly available datasets for anglicism identification in Spanish that, although similar in genre to BLAS (Spanish journalistic text), show a very different distribution in terms of the linguistic attributes represented \citep{mellado2024characterizing}.
 In addition, COALAS test set and CALCS test set B have been reported to be substantially different (in terms of out-of-distribution topics and vocabulary) to their training splits.

 The purpose of our experiment was to test if the scores the models obtained on BLAS across different span attributes could predict the results those same models would obtain on these external datasets.
-To do so, we counted the number of anglicism spans per type in each of these datasets and calculated the expected number of spans that would be successfully retrieved by simply extrapolating from the recall results obtained per type by each model on BLAS.
-Going back to our example above: there are 20 spans in COALAS test set that are non-compliant multiword and that appear with standard casing, quotation marks and in mid sentence position.
+To do so, we counted the number of anglicism spans per type in each of these external datasets and calculated the expected number of spans that would be successfully retrieved by simply extrapolating from the recall results obtained per type by each model on BLAS.
+Going back to our example above: there are 20 spans in the COALAS test set that are non-compliant multiword and that appear with standard casing, quotation marks and in mid sentence position.
 Given that the span recall of Llama3 obtained on BLAS on that particular type of spans is 90, we hypothesized that 90\% of those 20 spans in COALAS would be successfully retrieved by Llama3, which amount to 18 true positives and 2 false negatives.